phillycommunitywireless/docs/docs/guides/configure-erx.md

 See [./static-ip](./static-ip.md)

-### Wire up your ERX
+### Wire up ERX

 1. Plug the ERX into its power cable, and plug the power cable into an outlet.
-3. Connect the `eth0` port of the ERX to your computer with an Ethernet cable, using the USB Ethernet adapter if you don't have an Ethernet port.
+2. Connect the `eth0` port of the ERX to your computer with an Ethernet cable, using the USB Ethernet adapter if you don't have an Ethernet port.

 ![Ports](./erx-images/wiring.jpeg)
 ![Ports](./erx-images/eth0.jpeg)

-### Connect to the ERX
+### Configure ERX

 1. Download the [ERX config file](./erx-assets/config.tar.gz)
-1. Navigate to the portal at [https://192.168.1.1](https://192.168.1.1) in your browser
+2. Navigate to the portal at [https://192.168.1.1](https://192.168.1.1) in your browser
-2. Log into the portal with username `ubnt`, password `ubnt`.
+3. Log into the portal with username `ubnt`, password `ubnt`.
 ![Login](./erx-images/login.jpeg)

-3. On the `Use wizard?` prompt, press no.
+4. On the `Use wizard?` prompt, press no.
 ![Login](./erx-images/wizard.jpeg)

-4. Press the `System` tab on the bottom of the page.
+5. Press the `System` tab on the bottom of the page.
-5. Under the `Restore Config` section, press `Upload a file` and select the ERX config file you downloaded.
+6. Under the `Restore Config` section, press `Upload a file` and select the ERX config file you downloaded.
 ![Login](./erx-images/system.jpeg)

-6. The ERX will reboot using the new configuration.
+7. The ERX will reboot using the new configuration.
-7. That's it!
+8. That's it!
 If you need to do more configuration, you can log back into the portal using the username `pcwadmin`, and a password that you can get from the project maintainers.